 A Springtime Match – Cherry Blossoms Rice Balls

-Salt-pickled cherry blossoms not only work well with sweets, but also savory dishes, like rice balls!
-I usually buy salt pickled cherry blossoms for baking, but I always end up with a few leftover blossoms.
+Salt-pickled cherry blossoms not only work well with sweets but also with savory dishes, like rice balls!
+I usually buy salt-pickled cherry blossoms for baking, but I always end up with a few leftover blossoms.
 Since these pretty flowers should not go to waste, I use them to make these delicious rice balls (onigiri).
 They are quick and easy to make, and always a family favorite.

 Slightly salty with a delicate floral fragrance, these cherry blossom rice balls are an absolute treat and they capture the essence of spring so beautifully.
-You want to pack them in a bento box and enjoy under the full blossomed cherry trees!
+You want to pack them in a bento box and enjoy them under the full-blossomed cherry trees!

-When we were in Okinawa last Christmas, I had a chance to try a type of rice balls with mochi mugi.
+When we were in Okinawa last Christmas, I had a chance to try a type of rice ball with mochi mugi.
+And I LOOOOVED them.